safetyAI/ChatSafetyAI/README.md

 To the extent permitted by law, you will indemnify and hold harmless us and our personnel, from and against any costs, losses, liabilities, and expenses (including attorneys' fees) from third party claims arising out of or relating to your use of the Services and Content or any violation of these Terms.

 ### Dispute Resolution
-YOU AND THE COLORADO CONSTRUCTION SAFETY LABORATORY AGREE TO THE FOLLOWING MANDATORY ARBITRATION AND CLASS ACTION WAIVER PROVISIONS:
+YOU AND SAFETYAI, INC. AGREE TO THE FOLLOWING MANDATORY ARBITRATION AND CLASS ACTION WAIVER PROVISIONS:

-**MANDATORY ARBITRATION.** You and The Colorado Construction Safety Laboratory agree to resolve any claims arising out of or relating to these Terms or our Services, regardless of when the claim arose, even if it was before these Terms existed (a "Dispute"), through final and binding arbitration.
+**MANDATORY ARBITRATION.** You and SafetyAI, Inc. agree to resolve any claims arising out of or relating to these Terms or our Services, regardless of when the claim arose, even if it was before these Terms existed (a "Dispute"), through final and binding arbitration.

 **Informal Dispute Resolution.** We would like to understand and try to address your concerns prior to formal legal action.
 Before either of us files a claim against the other, we both agree to try to resolve the Dispute informally.
 If we are unable to resolve a Dispute within 60 days, either of us has the right to initiate arbitration.